asangikak/pythontAssesment/README.md

 # pythontAssesment
-I wrote this code to read a list of urls and extract data
+This code will go through a list of websites and extract data from those sites